ericbalawejder/advent-of-code/src/main/java/aoc/year2020/README.md

 before.
 If it has, next number is how far back the next most recent occurrence was.
 If not, next number is 0.
 Optimize using a hash map.
 Find the 2020th and 30,000,000th number.

 #### [Day 16](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day16)
+Part 1 is about removing invalid entries from the data, using the heuristic that they contain values that don't fit any rule.
+In the second part of the challenge, we're asked to figure out which rule goes with which column by finding an order of rules for which all values in the table are valid.

 #### [Day 17](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day17)
+¯\_(ツ)_/¯ 3-D modeling using glider pattern from Cantor's game of life.

 #### [Day 18](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day18)